-After earning his B.A. in journalism from Penn State in 2004, graduate student Bryan Farrell worked as a researcher for The Village Voice, The Nation and Rolling Stone.
-He wrote on activism and environmental issues for Mother Jones, In These Times and the Earth Island Journal, among other publications.
-In 2009, he started a news Web site called Waging Nonviolence, which reports on actions, campaigns and movements around the world.
+After earning his BA in journalism from Penn State in 2004, Bryan worked as a researcher for The Village Voice, The Nation, and Rolling Stone.
+He wrote on activism and environmental issues for Mother Jones, In These Times, and the Earth Island Journal, among other publications.
+In 2009, he started the news website Waging Nonviolence, which reports on actions, campaigns, and movements around the world.